An Efficient Heuristic for Betweenness-Ordering: Experimental Results

-In this section we evaluate the performance of EDDBM for estimation and ordering through various plots.
-Next, with the help of different plots on synthetic and real world networks, we compare the accuracy of EDDBM in comparison to DBM.
+In this section, we evaluate the performance of EDDBM (from section \ref{EDDBM}) for estimation and ordering through various plots.
+Next, with the help of different plots on synthetic and real-world networks, we compare the accuracy of EDDBM in comparison to DBM (from section \ref{DBM}).

-\subsubsection{Comparison of probabilities assigned by DBM, EDDBM and optimal model}
+\subsubsection{Comparison of probabilities assigned by DBM, EDDBM, and optimal model}

-Plots in this section analyze experimentally the approximation performance of EDDBM and shows that EDDBM generates probabilities very close to the optimal probabilities.
+Plots in this section analyze the performance of EDDBM experimentally and shows that EDDBM generates probabilities very close to the optimal probabilities.
 These plots also compare EDDBM with DBM.
-All the plots in Fig. \ref{figps} and Fig. \ref{figpr} are drawn for 4 different synthetic networks which are picked from Table \ref{tab_synthetic}.
+We draw the plots in Figure~\ref{figps} for four different synthetic networks which we pick from Table \ref{tab_synthetic}.

-For generating the plots, we picked a random node from each network.
+For generating the plots, we picked an arbitrary node from each network.
 With the assumption to estimate betweenness of this node, we assign probabilities to all the nodes in the network using EDDBM model, optimal sampling model (Opt), and DBM.
 Each network consists a large number of nodes.
-To draw a clear plot, we randomly picked 100 nodes and plotted probabilities assigned by the above mentioned sampling models for only these 100 randomly picked nodes.
-The x-axis represents the 100 nodes that are picked and the y-axis represent the probabilities assigned by DBM, EDDBM and the optimal model (Opt).
-In the first three plots in Fig. \ref{figps}, we sorted the randomly picked 100 nodes in descending order based on the optimal probabilities assigned to them before plotting.
-The next one plot in Fig. \ref{figpr} is without such sorting process.
+To draw a clear plot, we randomly picked 100 nodes and plotted probabilities assigned by the sampling models mentioned above for only these 100 randomly selected nodes.
+The x-axis represents the 100 chosen nodes, and the y-axis represents the probabilities assigned by DBM, EDDBM, and the optimal model (Opt).
+In the first three plots in Figure~\ref{figps}, we sorted the randomly picked 100 nodes in descending order based on the optimal probabilities assigned to them before plotting.
+The last one plot in Figure~\ref{figps.4} is without such sorting process.

-In both the figures Fig. \ref{figps} and Fig.\ref{figpr}, it is easy to observe that EDDBM is much better than DBM and EDDBM generates probabilities very close to the optimal probabilities.
-We also note in Fig.\ref{figpr} that the plot of probabilities by EDDBM achieves similar characteristic peaks as the plot of optimal probabilities get.
-This infers that, unlike DBM, EDDBM identifies the nodes with high contribution and assigns large probabilities to them.
+In the Figure~\ref{figps}, it is easy to observe that EDDBM is much better than DBM.
+EDDBM generates probabilities very close to the optimal probabilities.
+In the Figure~\ref{figps.4}, we note that the plot of probabilities by EDDBM achieves similar characteristic peaks as the plot of optimal probabilities get.
+The analysis of plots infers that, unlike DBM, EDDBM identifies the nodes with high contribution and assigns significant probabilities to them.
 EDDBM also focuses on the nodes contributing very less and tries to assign smaller probabilities to them which was not well handled by DBM.